xtanaa001/academic-kickstart/content/home/research.md

 ## Online Decision-Making and Incentives

 I study the interplay between online algorithms, mechanism design, and machine learning.
-Current topics include online mechanism design and online learning.
+Current topics of interest include online mechanism design and online learning.

 ## Networked Systems, Platforms, and Markets

-I develop resource allocation and scheduling mechanisms for computer networks, cloud computing and energy systems.
-In particular, I am most excited by problems where theory provides useful insight for the design of real platforms and markets.
+I work on problems where theory provides useful insight for the design of platforms and markets in computer networks, cloud computing and energy systems.